ussserrr/stm32pio/README.md

 ## Usage
 Basically, you need to follow such a pattern:
-  1. Create CubeMX project (.ioc file), set-up your hardware configuration, save
+  1. Create CubeMX project (.ioc file), set-up your hardware configuration, save with the compatible parameters
   2. Run the stm32pio that automatically invokes CubeMX to generate the code, creates PlatformIO project, patches a `platformio.ini` file and so on
   3. Work on the project in your editor as usual, compile/upload/debug etc.
-  4. Edit the configuration in CubeMX when necessary, then run stm32pio to re-generate the code.
+  4. Edit the configuration in CubeMX when necessary, then run stm32pio to re-generate the code

 Refer to Example section on more detailed steps.
 If you face off with some error try to enable a verbose output to get more information about a problem:
 ```shell script